uday03meh/chryz-hub.github.io/README.md

 ## Contributing

 Pull requests and Issues are highly welcomed.
-If you'll like to create an [issue click here](https://github.com/chryz-hub/chryz-hub.github.io/issues), but please make sure to check the [contributing guide lines](CONTRIBUTING.md).
+If you'll like to create an issue [click here](https://github.com/chryz-hub/chryz-hub.github.io/issues), but please make sure to check the [contributing guide lines](CONTRIBUTING.md).

 Please while creating an issue, do ensure to check if such issue has been created already to avoid duplicates.

-### Here's a preview of the community website
+### Here's a preview of the community website:

 [![preview](https://jomefavourite.github.io/Images/preview-chryz_hub.png)](https://chryz-hub.github.io/)

 [View the complete markup here](https://www.figma.com/file/N8ef18pNNEN6Hkht2r44nZ/Chryz-hub?node-id=126%3A22)

-If you would like to contribute to the development of the website.
-It is advisable you check the [website contributions guide.](https://github.com/chryz-hub/chryz-hub.github.io/blob/master/website_readme.md)
+If you would like to contribute to the development of the website, it is advisable you check the [website contributions guide.](https://github.com/chryz-hub/chryz-hub.github.io/blob/master/website_readme.md)